The End of Heartache: Composition

-Release
+Release and promotion

-The End of Heartache, peaked at number 21 on the Billboard 200, and sold 38,000 copies in its first week of release.
+The End of Heartache was released on May 11, 2004, and peaked at number 21 on the Billboard 200, selling 38,000 copies in its first week of release.

-"When Darkness Falls" appeared on the soundtrack to the 2003 horror film Freddy vs. Jason.
-The album debuted in the top 40 on the Australian album charts on May 17, 2004, following a successful tour of that country with Anthrax.

 Two music videos: "Rose of Sharyn" and "The End of Heartache" were filmed in promotion of the album.
 "Rose of Sharyn" had the group performing in a sunny desert with blood dripping from dead branches to form words.
 "The End of Heartache" featured a darkly lit performance with various animated imagery with scenes from Resident Evil: Apocalypse dotted throughout.
 Both videos saw notable airplay on Headbangers Ball.
 The band previously played on the 2003 MTV2 Headbangers Ball Tour.
+"The End of Heartache" became the band’s first song to reach the US Mainstream Rock chart peaking at number 31.

+"When Darkness Falls" appeared on the soundtrack to the 2003 horror film Freddy vs. Jason.
+The album debuted in the top 40 on the Australian album charts on May 17, 2004, following a successful tour of that country with Anthrax.
+Killswitch Engage toured extensively in support of the album, including an August-September North American tour with Eighteen Visions and From Autumn To Ashes.
+They also took part in the Fall Jägermeister Tour alongside Slayer and Mastodon, along with Ozzfest 2005.
+On April 21, 2005, Killswitch Engage performed the albums title track on Jimmy Kimmel Live.

-A special edition of the album was released in 2005 that contained six additional tracks.
+A special edition of the album featuring new cover art was released in 2005 that contained six additional tracks and a second disc featuring various live performances, a Japanese bonus track, and a re-recorded version of "Irreversal".

-The album was certified Gold by the RIAA on December 7, 2007.
+The album was certified Gold by the RIAA on November 7, 2007.
+Killswitch Engage was presented the Gold Plaques at the Roadrunner Records US office in New York City.

+In November in 2021, Killswitch Engage reissued the album on vinyl with bonus tracks, redesigned art, and a custom etching on side D by bassist Mike D’Antonio, it was released via Run Out Groove.